arklumpus/TreeViewer/Readme.md

 ## Compiling TreeViewer from source

-To be able to compile TreeViewer from source, you will need to install the [.NET Core 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your operating system.
+To be able to compile TreeViewer from source, you will need to install the [.NET 7 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) for your operating system.

 You can use [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/) to compile the program.
 The following instructions will cover compiling TreeViewer from the command line, instead.

 To fully compile TreeViewer for Windows, macOS and Linux, you will need a computer with Windows 10 or 11 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed and a computer with a recent release of macOS.

+To create the Windows installer, you will need the [WiX toolset, v3.11.2](https://wixtoolset.org/docs/wix3/), the [scsigntool](https://www.mgtek.com/smartcard) software, the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) (which provides the `signtool` application), as well as a code signing certificate stored on a YubiKey (or another kind of smart card).

 First of all, you will need to download the TreeViewer source code: [TreeViewer-2.2.0.tar.gz](https://github.com/arklumpus/TreeViewer/archive/v2.2.0.tar.gz) and extract it somewhere on both the Windows machine and the macOS machine.